mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 The list contains the following information:

-* **Project Name** – Clicking it opens a side pane that shows the details of the archived project as well as why the project was archived, additional notes, who archived the project, and when.
+* **Project Name** – Clicking it opens a side pane that shows the details of the archived project as well as why the project was archived, additional comments, who archived the project, and when.

-  {{% alert type="info" %}}When you view the details of a archived project, you can only **Post Note**.
+  {{% alert type="info" %}}When you view the details of a archived project, you can only **Post Comment**.
 You cannot edit any other information.{{% /alert %}}

 * **Department** – This is the department to which the project belongs.
 * **Stage** – This shows which stage the project is currently in.